Skip to content

 Does DefaultDomainSupportedEncTypes need to include RC4 for legacy services?

 No. DDSET is a KDC fallback for accounts with msDS-SET = 0.
 If you are using per-account msDS-SET = 60 (0x3C) for legacy services, DDSET is irrelevant for those accounts.
-DDSET would only matter for accounts that you deliberately leave unconfigured (blank/0) and want to treat as RC4-capable — which is not recommended.
+DDSET with RC4 would re-enable RC4 for all unconfigured accounts, which is a broader change than necessary.
+Prefer per-account msDS-SupportedEncryptionTypes for targeted exceptions.